Frequently Asked Questions

 Adopting a healthier lifestyle is often the only measure many people with high blood pressure need to take to bring their reading down.
 Others, however, need to combine medication with a healthy lifestyle to make their pressure respond in a more favorable way.
 Diuretics rid the body of excess salt and water.
 This reduces the volume, and therefore the pressure, of your blood.
 Beta blockers keep your heart from pumping too hard and too fast, thus reducing blood pressure.
 Calcium blockers, alpha blockers and ACE (angiotensin-converting-enzyme) inhibitors all keep blood vessels open, lowering resistance and, therefore, blood pressure.
-Calcium channel blockers relax the muscles in the blood vessel walls, alpha blockers intefere with impulses from the brain and nerves that constrict vessels, and ACE inhibitors block the action of an enzyme that causes arteries to narrow.
+Calcium channel blockers relax the muscles in the blood vessel walls, alpha blockers interfere with impulses from the brain and nerves that constrict vessels, and ACE inhibitors block the action of an enzyme that causes arteries to narrow.

 Are there any drawbacks to medications?

 When trying to bring blood pressure down to normal levels with medication, some people complain of fatigue, depression and a general sense of "not feeling right."
 Since high blood pressure rarely has symptoms, the treatment sometimes seems worse than the disease, and some patients stop taking medication, which isn't a wise idea.
 Hypertension is a lifelong disease that requires lifelong treatment.